rusty-crewmates/.github/profile/README.md

 ## Hi there 👋

-We are a consulting company that provides code development in a flexible way for the crypto – blockchain – NFT ecosystems.
+We are a consulting organisation that provides code development in a flexible way for the crypto – blockchain – NFT - DAO ecosystems.
-We specialise in Rust, hence the name, but anything that gravitates aroung the blockchain ecosystem is fine by us.
+We specialise in Rust, hence the name, but anything that gravitates around the industry is fine by us.
-We have been training already expecienced developers and then finding them missions or code bounties to work on.
-We work on a community based process.
+We have been training already expecienced developers and then finding them missions or code bounties to put their hands on.
+The way we work is a community based process.

 For example, in order to address the lack of substrate developers, we started our series of [open source tutorials](https://github.com/rusty-crewmates/substrate-tutorials).